Kummer Rigidity for Hyperk\"ahler Automorphisms: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Simion Filip, Alex Eskin, Sang-hyun Kim, Seok Hyeong Lee, Junekey Jeon, and Hongtaek Jung for useful discussions, Valentino Tosatti for significant comments on an earlier draft.
-The author also want to thank for Serge Cantat, Beno\^it Claudon, and Cristophe Dupont for telling extesive feedbacks, surrounding backgrounds, and possible improvements about this work.
-This material is based on a work supported by the University of Chicago.
+The author also want to thank for Serge Cantat, Beno\^it Claudon, and Christophe Dupont for telling extensive feedbacks, surrounding backgrounds, and possible improvements about this work.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-2005470 and DMS-2305394.